muimui9/london-NO2-pollution/README.md

 ![Raw_inputs](Figures/Raw_inputs.png)

-*Figure.
+***Figure 3**.
 The data the project is built on.
 Left: Sentinel-5P tropospheric NO₂ (the prediction target), highest over inner London.
 Centre/right: two of the Sentinel-2 predictors, NDVI (vegetation) and NDBI (built-up area).
 The visible anti-correlation between vegetation and NO₂ is the signal the models exploit.*

 ### Research question 2 - How has London's NO₂ pattern changed over time?